Grays Harbor County

 Introducing Grays Harbor County

-Barely one month after creating Mason County, the Washington Territorial Legislature took the western end of the new county, added it to the western end of Thurston County, and created Chehalis County, the twelfth county in the new territory, and the fourth with a Native American name.
-The new county included a large inlet off the Pacific Ocean, Grays Harbor and North Bay, and ignoring any topographic features, had straight line boundaries, except, of course, for the western edge which followed the Pacific Ocean’s shoreline.
+Barely one month after creating Mason County, the Washington Territorial Legislature took away the western end of the new county.
+By adding it to the western end of Thurston County, they created Chehalis County.
+This was the twelfth county in the new territory, and the fourth with a Native American name.
+The new county included a large inlet off the Pacific Ocean, Grays Harbor and North Bay.
+The boundaries ignored any topographic features, thus giving straight line boundaries.
+The exception, of course, was the western edge which followed the Pacific Ocean’s shoreline.

-The County covers 2,224 square miles, of which 14% or 322 square miles is water.
-The 2018 population estimate suggests 73,901 people live in the County, a far cry from the 285 people counted in the 1860 Census, the first to enumerate the citizens of Grays Harbor County.
-From that humble beginning, the County has grown steadily, with only the 1940 and 1990 censuses showing a drop in population from the previous count.
+The County covers 2,224 square miles, of which 322 square miles (14%) are covered by water.
+The 2020 U.S. Census counted 73,769 people in the County.
+This shows significant growth from the 285 people counted in the County’s first official Census (1860).
+From that humble beginning, the County has grown steadily, albeit with a slight drop in 2020.
+Only the 1940,1990 and 2020 censuses show a drop in population from the previous count.

 History of Grays Harbor County